 And in Alexandra – as I discovered – there is a farm that specializes in Wagyu cattle, housing a few thousand steers.

 I love Anthony Bourdain.
 He goes for the best of the best, in a style all his own.
 If he can find the best beef, you know his crew will show up and document it.
-If there is a tribe in Africa who cooks up the meanest ostrich eggs over a shit fire, he has eaten it (literally – it was a great episode).
+If there is a tribe in Africa who cooks up the meanest ostrich eggs over a fire made of shit, he has eaten it (literally – it was a great episode).
 And it was Mr. Bourdain’s travels through the Hawker’s markets of Singapore that made it a necessary stop on my Southeast Asian itinerary.
 I even had a reflexology session there, just like Anthony.

 And so I discover that my food celebrity hero (well, one of them: Jamie Oliver will always have a special place in my heart – and stomach) was actually in MY neck of the woods.
 I could have touched him had I known he was here.
 And since Alexandra is just off the beaten path enough, I would only have had to fight of throngs of three or four people to get up close and personal.